splunk/public-o11y-docs/get-started/service-description.rst

 Splunk has attained a number of compliance attestations and certifications from industry-leading auditors as part of our commitment to adhere to industry standards worldwide and part of our efforts to safeguard customer data.
 The following compliance attestations/certifications are available:

-- :strong:`SOC 2 Type II`: Splunk Observability Cloud has an annual SOC 2 Type 2 audit report issued.
+- :strong:`SOC 2 Type II`: Splunk Observability Cloud has an annual SOC 2 Type II audit report issued.
 The SOC 2 audit assesses an organization's security, availability, process integrity, and confidentiality processes to provide assurance about the systems that a company uses to protect customers' data.
-If you require the SOC 2 Type 2 attestation to review, contact your Splunk sales representative to request it.
+If you require the SOC 2 Type II attestation to review, contact your Splunk sales representative to request it.

 - :strong:`Health Insurance Portability and Accountability Act (HIPAA)`: Splunk Observability Cloud enables covered entities and their business associates to comply with U.S. Health Insurance Portability and Accountability Act of 1996.
 This regulation establishes a standard for the security of any entity that accesses, processes, transmits, or stores protected health information (PHI).